jt14den/intro-tableau/episodes/adding-interactivity.md

 You can change the filter style (e.g., to a dropdown, checklist, or slider) by clicking the small dropdown arrow in the top right of the filter widget in your view.

-**Looking Ahead:** Filters are powerful, especially when building interactive dashboards.
+Filters are powerful, especially when building interactive dashboards.
 In the next episode, we'll see how filters on one sheet can be used to control all visualizations on a dashboard, creating a truly unified experience.

 ::::